newrelic/terraform-provider-newrelic/website/docs/r/alert_condition.html.markdown

 Use this resource to create and manage alert conditions for APM, Browser, and Mobile in New Relic.

--> **NOTE:** This is a legacy resource.
-The [newrelic_nrql_alert_condition](nrql_alert_condition.html) resource is preferred for configuring alerts conditions.
-In most cases feature parity can be achieved with a NRQL query.
-This condition type may be deprecated in the future.
+-> **WARNING:** The `newrelic_alert_condition` resource is deprecated and will be removed in the next major release.
+The resource [newrelic_nrql_alert_condition](nrql_alert_condition.html) would be a preferred alternative to configure alert conditions - in most cases, feature parity can be achieved with a NRQL query.

 ## Example Usage